UniOfGreenwich/OpenDays/content/Data_Transmission_Arduino/Data_Transmission_Arduino_Arduino.md

 5. Calculate the speed of the transmitted signal

-6. Reset the Arduino and do it again as many times as you like to ge different signals
+6. Reset the Arduino and do it again as many times as you like to get different signals

----

-## Deferral/Referral Students

-  > If you are are a deferral or referral student you will have access to click this, [RANDOM_SIGNALS](./figures/signal/source/random_signals.zip), to obtain five pre-captured signals.
-  >
-  > Any problems please contact the module leader!

 ---